mnottale/cppgow/README.md

 ## What is it?

-An HTTP server and client with a C API, implemented by binding the go http module.
+An HTTP server and client with a C and C++ API, implemented by binding the go http module.

-## How to use it?
+## How to use it in C?

 The API is very simple: